eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-sma.md

 ---
-title: Data Source for Smart Meters in Austria
+title: Smart Meter Adapter
-order: 1
+order: 8
 ---

 The [Smart Meter Adapter](https://oesterreichsenergie.at/smart-meter) developed by Oesterreichs Energie is a Data Source that supports smart meters in **Austria**.
 This Data Source is shown below.